Robust Realized Integrated Beta Estimator with Application to Dynamic Analysis of Integrated Beta: Additional empirical analyses

 \afterpage{ \begin{landscape}

 \end{landscape} }

-Figure \ref{Figure-7} shows the ACF plots for $RIB$ and the models' regression residuals for six stocks, which have the smallest, $20$th, $40$th, $60$th, $80$th, and the largest first-order auto-correlations among the 50 assets.
-Figure \ref{Figure-6} depicts the box plot of the first-order auto-correlations of the regression residuals for each model, and Table \ref{table-4} reports their numerical values.
-For ARMAC and ARMAP, only the result of the case with the lowest first-order auto-correlations of the regression residuals among the different sample frequencies is reported for each stock.
-From Figures \ref{Figure-7} and \ref{Figure-6} and Table \ref{table-4}, we find that the proposed DR Beta and ARMAC models have much smaller auto-correlations for most of the assets, but the other models still yield significantly non-zero auto-correlations for most of the assets.
-This may be because the other competitors do not accommodate the time-varying beta feature.
-When comparing the DR Beta and ARMAC models, the DR Beta model usually has smaller auto-correlation than the ARMAC model.
-Specifically, for 35 stocks out of 50, DR Beta shows the best performance among the benchmarks.
-One of the possible explanations is that the CHEN estimator, which is used in the ARMAC model as the non-parametric beta estimator, cannot handle the auto-correlation structure of the microstructure noise; thus, some auto-correlation may remain in the regression residuals.
-From these numerical results, we can conjecture that incorporating the stylized features, such as the time-varying beta and the auto-correlation structure of the micro-structure noise, helps account for the beta dynamics.
-Thus, the proposed DR Beta model can explain the beta dynamics well by incorporating the proposed robust realized integrated beta estimator.
+Figure \ref{Figure-7} shows the ACF plots for $RIB$ and the models' regression residuals for six stocks, which have the smallest, $20$th, $40$th, $60$th, $80$th, and the largest first-order autocorrelations among the 50 stocks.
+Figure \ref{Figure-6} depicts the box plot of the first-order autocorrelations of the regression residuals for each model, and Table \ref{table-4} reports their numerical values.
+For ARMAC, only the result of the case with the lowest first-order autocorrelations of the regression residuals among the different sample frequencies is reported for each stock.
+From Table \ref{table-4} and Figures \ref{Figure-7} and \ref{Figure-6}, we find that the proposed DR Beta and ARMAC models have much smaller autocorrelations for most of the stocks, but the other models still yield significantly non-zero autocorrelations for most of the stocks.
+This may be because the other competitors could not appropriately estimate the integrated beta due to the time-varying beta feature.
+When comparing the DR Beta and ARMAC models, the DR Beta model usually has smaller autocorrelation than the ARMAC model.
+Specifically, for 28 stocks out of 50, DR Beta shows the best performance among the benchmarks.
+One of the possible explanations is that the CHEN estimator, which is used in the ARMAC model as the non-parametric beta estimator, cannot handle the autocorrelation structure of the microstructure noise; thus, some autocorrelation may remain in the regression residuals.
+From these numerical results, we can conjecture that incorporating the stylized features, such as the time-varying beta and the autocorrelation structure of the microstructure noise, helps account for the integrated beta dynamics.
+Thus, the proposed DR Beta model can explain the integrated beta dynamics well by incorporating the proposed robust realized integrated beta estimator.